 To upload a new file to WordPress, Click Media >> Add New

 Add New: It allows users to upload files into the media library

-Files stored on the media library are stored based on the date in which they are uploaded.
+Files stored on the media library are stored based on the date on which they are uploaded.
 They are often organized by month and year in the /wp-content/uploads/.
 Media files consist of mostly images that are inserted or uploaded on your site during content creation.

 The media file provides users with the option to filter items by date and file type.
-You can view images posted within a specific period and you can also filter by the file types which include images, audios, videos, documents, etc.
+You can view images posted within a specific period and you can also filter by the file types which include images, audio, videos, documents, etc.

 The media library also provides a search box to search images that have been uploaded by searching for keywords and any image with the file name that matches or closely matches your keyword will be displayed.